bluebinary/classicist/README.md

 assert exampleclass.greeting == "goodbye"
 ```

-As can be seen with the method of natively supporting class properties, they could also
+As can be seen with the method of natively supporting class properties, class properties
-have their values reassigned without warning:
+can also have their values reassigned without warning in just the same way:

 ```python
 import sys